Giftd/giftd-opencart/README.md

 * To install the module you need to have vQmod.
 [Settings manual vQmod](https://github.com/vqmod/vqmod/wiki/Installing-vQmod-on-OpenCart).

-Setting up of the GIFTD module
+Setting up of the GIFTD module into your online store
 --------------------------

 1. [Download the module’s archive](https://github.com/Giftd/giftd-opencart/) from the repository.